sonald/wminspect/README.md

 - [ ] event timestamp?
 - [ ] rule databases (based on serialization)
 - [x] cut off long name display
+- [ ] change rules on the fly (so I can change the set of monitored windows without restart)